bhrlu/personal-web-site/README.md

 #### Deploying to Github Pages

-This section guides you to deploy your portfolio on Github pages.
+This section guides you to deploy your personal web site on Github pages.

-- Navigate to `package.json` and enter your domain name instead of `https://bhrlu.com/` in `homepage` variable.
-For example, if you want your site to be `https://<your-username>.github.io/developerFolio`, add the same to the homepage section of `package.json`.
+- Navigate to `package.json` and enter your domain name instead of `https://bhrlu.github.io/personal-web-site/` in `homepage` variable.
+For example, if you want your site to be `https://<your-username>.github.io/personal-web-site`, add the same to the homepage section of `package.json`.

 - In short you can also add `/personal-web-site` to `package.json` as both are exactly same.
 Upon doing so, you tell `create-react-app` to add the path assets accordingly.